apache/cordova-osx/README.md

     $ bin/create ../Foo org.apache.foo FooBar
     ````

-To use a **shared CordovaLib**, add as the first parameter "**--shared**" to the **bin/create** command.
+To use a **shared CordovaLib**, add as the first parameter "**--linked**" to the **bin/create** command.

 Updating a CordovaLib subproject reference in your project
 -------------------------------------------------------------

 When you update to a new Cordova version, you may need to update the CordovaLib reference in an existing project.
 Cordova comes with a script that will help you to do this.

 1. Launch **Terminal.app**
-2. Go to the location where you installed Cordova, in the **bin** sub-folder
+2. Go to the location where you installed Cordova, in the `bin` sub-folder
-3. Run **"update_cordova_subproject [path/to/your/project/xcodeproj]"**  where the first parameter is the path to your project's .xcodeproj file
+3. Run `update /path/to/your/project`